Logo TwinzTech

 Insecure website warning on Mozilla Firefox browser

-Data/Information sent by using HTTPS protocol is secured via Transport Layer Security protocol (TLS)/Secure Sockets Layer (SSL), which provides three important layers are
+Data/Information sent by using HTTPS protocol is secured via the Transport Layer Security protocol (TLS)/Secure Sockets Layer (SSL), which provides three important layers are

 a) Encryption: